lukaszsobala/bvm/README.md

 - Use ZRAM to avoid running out of RAM as easily.
 This is basically a hard requirement if you have a 1GB or 2GB Pi model, but strongly recommended everywhere.
 [Instructions here.](https://pi-apps.io/install-app/install-more-ram-on-raspberry-pi/)
 - Use Debian Bookworm or a new-ish Ubuntu image.
 Debian Bullseye may or may not work.
 If you try it, please let me know how it went.
 Maybe it works fine.
 - Your VM can be a folder anywhere, so it could be on an external SSD drive, or even network storage if you wanted.
 If you encounter issues with sparse preallocation, let me know and I can add a fallback case to do full preallocation.
-- If you are using the `boot-nodisplay` with `connect` modes, the VM could boot every time you log in to Linux.
+- If you are using the `boot-nodisplay` with `connect` modes, the VM could boot in the background every time you log in to Linux.
 [Use Autostar for this.](https://github.com/Botspot/autostar)
 - Encounter an issue?
 [Open an issue.](https://github.com/Botspot/bvm/issues) Deal?
 Deal. :)

 ### Other notes: